ACM40960/project-NingZhang22/README.md

 # 1. Instruction of Directories

 The estimation methods are written in Java classes.
+The directory 'plot' contains the plots of value estimation, accuracy and time consumption.
 The instruction of directories under src is as follows:

 ## calc: